-Letter of Recommendation for a Coworker (+ How to Write It) - Free Template for 2020
+Letter of Recommendation for a Coworker Example (+ Free Template Download)

 Writing a recommendation letter for your colleague or coworker is one of the most polite and helpful things you can do for a former teammate.
 Recommendation letters or a letter of recommendation can provide helpful insights and information to future employers who want to validate a professional's previous work history, accomplishments, skills, and more.
 And can act as pivotal pieces of information for coworkers who are seeking real estate properties, rental properties, or other personal needs.

 There are a few situations where your coworker may ask you to write them a recommendation letter or reference letter.
 The first being as a character reference letter.
-These recommendation letters are used to describe a worker that you work with in a personal light.
+These recommendation letters are used to describe a coworker that you worked alongside in a personal setting.
 For your colleague, it can help them to secure real estate transactions, rental properties, and other personal needs.
 While you’re writing a personal letter, you may still refer to your coworker in a way that suggests your relationship is from work.

 The second situation where your coworker or colleague may ask for your recommendation is when they’re deciding to leave the company and being an applicant for a new job.
 Your colleague may have already mentioned they are leaving the company, are in their 2-week notice period, and have asked you to be a reference and write a letter recommending them for future employment.

 Writing a Recommendation Letter for Employment

 As a current employee, recommending a former employee for professional reasons, here are the things that you should consider as the letter writer.
 First, consider the job title and the company that your coworker is joining.
-Does it provide you insight to what their career path looks like?
+Does it provide you an insight into what their career path looks like?
 Try to write situations that stood out to you.
 Ask your colleague what types of skills they want you to highlight.
 Then consider ways that might support what the hiring manager might be expecting to see from a top candidate on the job application.